Robert Ellis Smith

 Smith was the author also of "Our Vanishing Privacy" (Loompanics Unlimited, 1993).
 He is co-author of "The Big Brother Book of Lists" (1984, Price/Stern/Sloan), published to commemorate the fateful year of 1984.

 Smith, formerly active as a land conservationist for environmental protection, wrote four editions of a quiz book called Block Island Trivia, about the tiny island off the coast of Rhode Island.
 In the 1990s, he was president of the Block Island Conservancy, a nonprofit group that purchases land to maintain it as open space.
 In the 1990s, he was vice-chair of the Rhode Island Coastal Resources Management Council, which is responsible for preservation and orderly development of land within 200 yards of the entire coastline of Rhode Island.

 Smith posed as President Kennedy, fooling the crowd in a notorious stunt at the Harvard-Yale football game in 1961.
-Harvard–Yale football rivalry, See "Pranks."

 Early in his career, in 1965 and 1966, he edited and managed a weekly newspaper founded by young civil rights workers to cover the civil rights movement in Alabama and Mississippi, The Southern Courier. see "Reflections."
 He then was a consultant on press coverage of racial rioting to the National Advisory Commission on Civil Disorders.
 He served on the District of Columbia Human Rights Commission in the 1980s.
 He taught at Brown University, University of Maryland, Harvard College, and Roger Williams University Law School.

 He was also an actor, performing several roles in community theaters in southern New England.
 In 2018, he released his latest work, an eBook entitled Faces I Have Known: Encounters With Famous Persons (2018, Privacy Journal, Kindle.com).
 It includes up-close portraits of Castro, Robert F. Kennedy, Steinem, James Hoffa, Martin Luther King, Jr., Rosa Parks and many others based on a six decades career in journalism.

 There is a digital collection of his works and his source materials that covers such topics as cybersecurity, privacy in employment, medical care, identity theft, including the back issues of Privacy Journal since 1974 in the UMass Amherst: University Libraries.